 Reminisce over photos from past events and travels

-A romantic staycation is the perfect time to get out your wedding photos or the old family photo album and remember the good times?
-(Do people still have those?)
+A romantic staycation is the perfect time to get out your wedding photos or the old family photo album and remember the good times.
+(Do people still have photo albums?)
 Sharing memories with your spouse is a great way to spark good conversation and learn even more about him or her.

 And looking at your old travel photos can provide great inspiration for future travels.